 Do you know what your credit score is?
 It’s a piece of information related to your viability to receive a loan or a credit card, but it’s not always as cut and dry as a single number.
 Because there are different ways to determine an individual’s credit score, some sources or agencies will often have a different metric for the same individual.

-More or less your credit score is a figure that filters your previous credit history into a single number which allows banks and other lenders to determine the risk of providing you a loan.
+More or less your credit scores are a figure that filters your previous credit history into a single number which allows banks and other lenders to determine the risk of providing you a loan.
 The most common way of getting an estimated credit score is your FICO Score and also your VantageScore.
-Here we’ll look at the specific differences between these two metrics and what those may mean to your pursuit of credit-score perfection.
+Here we’ll look at the specific differences between these two metrics and what those may mean to your pursuit of credit score perfection.

 So, What Exactly Is A Credit Score?

 “Credit Score” is a broad term used under the umbrella of the various methods to produce a 3 digit number.
 That range is from 300 (lowest) to 850 (highest) and your credit score will fall somewhere in this range.
 If you have a high credit score you are more likely to be approved for a credit card or bank loan and also have higher limits with improved interest rates.

 There are 3 major credit bureaus: Experian, Equifax, and TransUnion.
 Details regarding the debt you hold – such as total debt, payment history, unused available credit, and different credit accounts you’ve opened – are provided to these agencies.
 They then compile the information so that lenders can see your credit history prior to approval or denial of a loan.